There it is again! That horrible stink!

 Raw meat (we used chicken breast)

-Paper and pen to record observations (or print out our handy Record Sheet)
+Paper and pen to record observations (or print out a Record Sheet)

 Before you Begin

 If you have very young kids who are still learning the scientific method, you might want to use this experiment to practice and start developing these skills.
 Tell them to clearly define the one question they want to answer with this experiment.
 And challenge them to make a hypothesis (a testable answer to their question) and form a prediction or two.